Photo To Color Pencil Sketch With Photoshop CC

 We'll also learn how to keep our pencil sketch flexible and editable, letting us go back and fine-tune things as needed, by taking advantage of Photoshop's Smart Filters, fill and adjustment layers, and layer blend modes.

-Here's the image I'll be using (stylish beauty portrait photo from Shutterstock):
+Here's the image I'll be using from Adobe Stock:

 Here's how it will look as the initial black and white sketch: